Ghana

 Airport transfer

-A free airport shuttle is provided from the airport to Golden Tulip Hotel in Accra.
+A free airport shuttle is provided from the airport to Lancaster Hotel in Accra.
 The driver from the hotel will wait for you in the arrival hall of the airport building holding a blackboard with your name.
 The transfer takes about 30minutes, depending on the traffic.